SadmanZidan10/FifaTransfer/README.md

-An interactive website built with HTML, CSS and JavaScript that allows teams to sign up to 4 players each during the transfer period.
+An interactive Fifa Transfer Window built with HTML, CSS and JavaScript that allows teams to sign up to 4 players each during the transfer period.

 ## Features